Aristotle: Quotes and Biography

 Aristotle, born in 384 BCE was a Greek philosopher and scientist.
 He is considered to be one of the greatest minds from Western history.
 Aristotle created a scientific method that’s used for research.
 Even after thousands of years of more research, his method is still used in present-day science and philosophy.
+This article covers his biography and his quotes.

 Biography of Aristotle